CLOSED FOR THE SEASON • Information may be outdated. Add this

 b.
 The Filmmaker will provide copies of any or all of the Moral Rights Consents listed in this clause at any time if requested to do so by HRAFF.

 a.
-The Filmmaker will submit the Film to HRAFF on DVD and will ensure it has undergone all appropriate technical and quality checking prior to submission.
+The Filmmaker will submit the Film to HRAFF on DVD or online screener and will ensure it has undergone all appropriate technical and quality checking prior to submission.

 b.
 HRAFF will retain the copy of the Film that the Filmmaker submits.